bgrainger/GitBlame/README.md

 GitBlame is a streamlined GUI for viewing `git blame` output on Windows.

-## Download

-Visit the [main site](http://bradleygrainger.com/GitBlame/) to get the latest installer.

 ## How to Build

-This project requires Visual Studio 2012 (or better).
-After cloning the repository, open `GitBlame\GitBlame.sln` and build it.
+This project requires .NET Core 3.0 (or Visual Studio 2019 or later) on Windows.
+After cloning the repository, open `GitBlame\GitBlame.sln` and build it, or run `dotnet build`.

-[msysgit](http://msysgit.github.io/) must be installed for GitBlame to function correctly.
+[Git for Windows](https://gitforwindows.org) must be installed for GitBlame to function correctly.

 ## License

 GitBlame is licensed under GPL v2, just like git itself.
 See `COPYING` for more information.